* Dodgers seek early auction of media rights

 * Fox says to defend media rights ownership

-Nov 12 (Reuters) - The bankrupt Los Angeles Dodgers have sought court permission to auction the team’s lucrative media rights earlier than scheduled to bolster the sale of the team under a recent settlement with Major League Baseball, according to court documents filed on Saturday.
+Nov 12 (Reuters) - The bankrupt Los Angeles Dodgers have sought permission to auction the team’s lucrative media rights earlier than scheduled to bolster the sale of the team under a recent settlement with Major League Baseball, according to court documents filed on Saturday.

 Fox’s Prime Ticket sports network holds the Dodgers’ media rights through 2013 and has the exclusive right of first negotiation from November 2012 for a new deal.